Tencent/omi/site/src/docs/en/store.md

 ...
 ```

-Without alias, you can also access it directly through `this. store. data. xxx'.
+Without alias, you can also access it directly through `this.store.data.xxx'.